 Whatever compels you to take a stand, that’s who you need to be for yourself.
 It may sound a little corny, but if you are the type of person that has trouble defending their boundaries, picture the person that you were just defending in my previous example, and make that person you.
 When you feel this type of conviction in yourself, no one will cross your boundaries.

 This may seem extreme, but this is just to get you over the first obstacle that usually comes into play if you’re not used to doing it.
-Once you gain that confidence in yourself, and feel that compulsion to honor yourself as much as you’d step in for someone else, you will draw an enormous power to start taking your life back.
+Once you gain that confidence in yourself and feel that compulsion to honor yourself as much as you’d step in for someone else, you will draw an enormous power to start taking your life back.

 This power turns into a commitment to yourself.
-And you can choose when to bend the rules and when to enforce them.
+You can choose when to bend the rules and when to enforce them.
 After all, there your boundaries, and you can do with them whatever you wish.
 But constructing a clearly defined set of boundaries in yourself is key to honoring them, and making it known to the world that you are to be respected.

 Up until about 5 years ago, I spent my entire life as the nice guy.
 I was so nice to everyone…

 “Hey Paul, can you help me move this weekend?
 Sure, I’d love to!”

 “Hey paul, can you work the next shift too?
 You bet, happy to do so!”